Visas

 The accredited university (인증대학) system

 To receive a D-2 visa, you must be admitted to a university that holds current accredited university (인증대학) status.
-The Ministry of Education and Ministry of Justice conduct a joint annual review.
-As of the 2025-2026 review cycle, 181 universities hold accredited status.
+The Ministry of Education and Ministry of Justice conduct a joint annual review, and the accredited list is republished each cycle.
+Because the count and the named institutions change from year to year, confirm your university's current status rather than relying on a list you saw earlier.

 Accreditation status matters for two reasons.
 First, only accredited universities can issue the documents required for a D-2 visa application.
 Second, students at accredited universities with strong academic records qualify for higher part-time work hour limits (covered in the work section below).